 Right next door to the Avenue of the Arts Hotel is the Costa Mesa Marriott.
 In fact, they even share the same little lake!

-It’s also steps from South Coast Plaza Mall and near the Segerstrom Center for the Arts.
+It’s also steps from Costa Mesa’s mall and near the Segerstrom Center for the Arts.
+Check the latest rates and availability.

-If your main objective of your trip to Costa Mesa is shopping, you might consider staying at the Westin South Coast Plaza.
+If the main objective of your trip to Costa Mesa is shopping, you might consider staying at the Westin South Coast Plaza.

-As the name implies, it’s located right at South Coast Plaza Mall where you can walk to tons of restaurants and stores.
+As the name implies, it’s located right at the popular Orange County mall where you can walk to tons of restaurants and stores.

 Costa Mesa, CA is known for their incredible food scene and we didn’t have a single bad meal!
 In addition to Habana, here are the places I suggest: